swanjson/mentorJournal/myFirstApi/README.md

 Used body parser to make url enccoded forms readable on its own

-Using mlab to setup my Mongo database
+Using MongoDB to setup my cluster because mlab was acquired by MongoDB